First cabinet of Donald Trump: White House Chief of Staff

 The White House Chief of Staff has traditionally been the highest-ranking employee of the White House.
 The responsibilities of the chief of staff are both managerial and advisory over the president's official business.
 The chief of staff is appointed by and serves at the pleasure of the president; it does not require Senate confirmation.

-Reince Priebus
+Reince Priebus (2017)

 Trump's selection of former RNC chair Reince Priebus from Wisconsin was officially announced on November 13, 2016.
 This role does not require Senate confirmation.
 The appointment of Steve Bannon as Chief Strategist was announced simultaneously.
 Although that strategy-role is not a Cabinet-level position in the statutory sense, in an "unusual arrangement" Priebus and Bannon were envisioned by the Trump transition team as being equal partners, and were announced simultaneously.
 With Priebus accepting a role within the administration, Ronna Romney McDaniel was elected to replace Priebus in his former role as RNC chair.
 Priebus resigned on July 28, 2017.

-John Kelly
+John F. Kelly (2017–2019)

 On July 28, 2017, Trump announced his Secretary for Homeland Security, John Kelly, would serve as his chief of staff.
 On December 8, 2018, Trump announced that Kelly would be leaving as chief of staff.